 '''

 G4eSingleCoulombScatteringModel mod=

 new G4eSingleCoulombScatteringModel();

 mod->SetRecoilThreshold(Th);

 '''

-If the energy lost by the incident particle is grater than this threshold value a new secondary particle is created for transportation processes.
-The energy lost is added to ProposeNonIonizingEnergyDeposit().
+If the energy lost by the incident particle is grater then this threshold value a new secondary particle is created for transportation processes.
+The energy lost is added to ProposeNonIonizingEnergyDeposit() of the G4ParticleChangeForGamma class.